nomocas/mini-wysiwyg/README.md

 	=> work around : use anything else than a p tag as editable element.

-Well tested in Chrome and Safari.
+Well tested in Chrome, Safari and Firefox.

 ## Usage